-The signs and symptoms of 22q11.2 deletion syndrome can vary from one affected person to another.
-For that reason, several disorders and collections of symptoms caused by this syndrome have had other names in the past.
-These names, some of which are still used occasionally, include:
+The symptoms of 22q11.2DS can vary greatly from one child to another.
+For that reason, several disorders caused by 22q11.2DS have had other names in the past.
+These names include:

-In addition, some children with the syndrome were previously diagnosed with Opitz G/BBB syndrome or Cayler cardiofacial syndrome.
-Doctors now understand that these disorders all share the same genetic cause as 22q11.2 deletion syndrome.
+Some children with the syndrome had been diagnosed with Opitz G/BBB syndrome or Cayler cardiofacial syndrome in the past.
+Healthcare providers now know that these disorders all share the same genetic cause as 22q11.2DS.

-Most people with 22q11.2 deletion syndrome are missing about 30 to 40 genes.
-The exact function of many of these genes remains a mystery.
-But one gene, TBX1, probably accounts for the syndrome's most common physical symptoms.
+Most children with 22q11.2DS are missing about 50 genes.
+Researchers don’t yet know the exact function of many of these genes.
+But missing the gene TBX1 on chromosome 22 likely causes the syndrome's most common physical symptoms.
 These include heart problems and cleft palate.
-Another nearby gene, called COMT, may also help explain the increased risk for behavior problems and mental illness in people with the syndrome.
+The loss of another gene (called COMT) may also explain the higher risk for behavior problems and mental illness.

-The signs and symptoms of 22q11.2 deletion syndrome may vary widely, even among family members.
-At least 30 different signs or symptoms have been associated with this disorder, but most affected people only have some symptoms.
+Symptoms of 22q11.2DS may vary widely, even among family members.
+At least 30 symptoms have been seen with this disorder.
+Most children have only some of the symptoms.

 The most common symptoms include:

 Facial features of children may include:

 The symptoms of 22q11.2DS can be like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

 Your child’s healthcare provider will look at your child’s prenatal history and complete health and family history.
 He or she will do a physical exam.
 Your child may need certain tests.
 These may include:

 There is no cure for 22q11.2DS.
 But many of its related health problems can be treated.
 You can help your child by seeking early care.